jspavlick/tz-lookup-oss/README.md

 a location given its latitude and longitude.
 It works in both the browser and in Node.JS, and is very fast and lightweight (~71KB) given what it does.

+The execution part of the library is also ported to Swift.
+JS is used to generate swift file with the timezone data included.
+PRs adding more lanugages are encouraged.

 **This library is a fork of an old [DarkSky library](https://github.com/darkskyapp/tz-lookup-oss).**

 Usage
 -----

+### JS
 To install:

     npm install tz-lookup